xwillxu/Christmas/README.md

 3. Where Are The Christmas Trees: Naturally you would walk down a street in Canada or the US and see pine trees covered in lights.
 But in Cuba there was a single Christmas tree.
 Tiny and of course fake!
 4. The Tradition Is Amazingly Different: In this final disclosure we examine the difference in tradition.
 Just to take something off my head: Apples on Christmas (Cuba) vs Apples everyday of the year (Canada + US)

-## 2022: This Ends This Christmas Stuff.
-Notice: Please check out New Years Eve Celebration on Github tommorow.
+## 2022: Thus Comes The End Of This Blog Post!